farmergreg/vim-lastplace/README.md

 * Works properly with new file templates and scripts that jump to a specific line in them.

 ## Installation
-### Vim 8 & Beyond:
+### Vim 8:
-You can install vim-lastplace as a vim plugin without any additional tools
+You can install vim-lastplace as a vim plugin without any additional tools when using Vim 8 or newer.

 ```bash
 mkdir -p ~/.vim/pack/plugins/start